OsomePteLtd/principles/src/testing.md

 page.locator(`[aria-label="ticket-assignee"]:text("Test")`)
 ```

 1. Avoid using test `data` attributes as much as possible.
-Use it only if you can not the selectors described above.
-But if you have to use `data` attributes, use `data-testid` attribute.
+Use it only if you can not use the selectors described above.
+But if you have to use `data` attributes, please, use `data-testid` attribute.

 bad ❌
 ```